 Golf: Thai teen Eila Galitsky leads by three at Women’s Amateur Asia-Pacific C’ship

-SINGAPORE – Thailand’s Eila Galitsky took a step towards replicating compatriot Atthaya Thitikul’s success at the Women’s Amateur Asia-Pacific (WAAP) Championship, as the teenager grabbed a three-shot lead after the third round on Saturday.
+SINGAPORE – Thailand’s Eila Galitsky took a step towards replicating compatriot Atthaya Thitikul’s success at the Women’s Amateur Asia-Pacific Championship (WAAP), as the teenager grabbed a three-shot lead after the third round on Saturday.

 The 16-year-old mixed four birdies with two bogeys to card a two-under 70 at Singapore Island Country Club’s The New Course on Saturday, to go top of the leaderboard on 10-under 206, placing her in prime position to land the title ahead of the final day.

-World No. 4 Atthaya is the only Thai player to have won the competition since it was established in 2018.
+Atthaya, the world No. 4 on the LPGA Tour, is the only Thai player to have won the competition since it was established in 2018.

-Galitsky, who is a citizen of Thailand and Canada, has been neck to neck with overnight leader Kim Min-sol in the hunt for top spot, but the latter’s uncharacteristic bogeys at the fourth and 12th holes, and a double-bogey at the 15th saw her rival claim the solo lead.
+Galitsky, a citizen of both Thailand and Canada, has been neck to neck with overnight leader Kim Min-sol in the hunt for top spot, but the latter’s uncharacteristic bogeys at the fourth and 12th holes, and a double-bogey at the 15th saw her rival claim the solo lead.

 Japan’s Yuna Araki was third after carding a 68 to finish the round four strokes back at six-under 210.